patrickstuedi/incubator-crail-website/site/_posts/blog/2019-02-07-disaggregation.md

 <div style="text-align: justify">
 <p>
-Shuffle operations are essentially barriers between compute stages, which makes shuffle operations sensitive to task variation.
-For instance, the reduce phase typically cannot start before the entire map phase has finished.

-One known problem with data shuffling is task runtime variation.

-One known problem with data shuffling is skew.
-Task runtime variance is caused by skew.
-Tasks may be assigned different amounts of data due to data skew in the partitioning.
-Such skew occurs intrinsically in many real-world datasets, making it hard to create well-balanced partitions.
-For example, a web dataset may have millions of records referring to a website, map-reduce algo-rithms have popular keys, and social networking and graph datasetshave high degree vertices.
-Tasks may also suffer from compute skew, wherein the execution time depends on the data, regardless of its size.
-For instance, an algorithm may do more processing on some inputsor selectively filter data.
-Besides data and compute skew, taskruntime can also be affected by machine skew, for example, hetero-geneous or faulty machines.
+Shuffle operations, being essentially barries between compute stages, are highly sensitive to task runtime variations.
+One reason for task runtime variation is that reduce tasks may be assigned different amounts of data.
+This can happen due to skew in the input data, but also due to machine skew.
+For example, in a heterogeneous cluster some machines are able to process more map tasks than others, thus, generating more data.
+While task
  </p>
 </div>